Routes to Certification

 - Doctoral route: Individuals with a doctorate degree in a content area (such as Mathematics or English) may be issued an initial certificate by passing the 063 Professional Knowledge: Secondary assessment.
 For more information on the assessment, please visit the Missouri Educator Gateway Assessments website.
 Individuals entering via the doctoral route are not eligible to advance to the career certificate but may renew the initial certificate as often as needed.

-*The Missouri initial certificate is a four-year license requiring two-years of mentoring, annual evaluation, one year of beginning teacher assistance, a professional development plan, and professional development for a total of 30 contact hours during the four years.
+*The Missouri initial certificate is a four-year license requiring two-years of mentoring, annual evaluation, participate in a beginning teacher assistance program, have a professional development plan, and a total of 30 contact hours of professional development during the four years.
 Upon successful completion of the four years of teaching and requirements, the educator may apply for the career continuous certification.

 TO LOG INTO YOUR ONLINE EDUCATOR PROFILE